 These flash modifiers can control and shape light to reduce or eliminate harsh lighting from your shoe-mounted flash, resulting in more pleasing portraits.

 Here's a frequently-asked question: "I use a shoe-mounted flash on my camera, but when I photograph people the light makes them look pretty bad.
 Is there a way to fix this so I can get more flattering flash photos?"
 The answer is: Flash modifiers!
 Here's a look at 10 flash modifiers or systems, all available at Adorama, that let you transform that harsh light source into something that will flatter and define your subject.

 Unadorned, light projected by shoe-mounted flash is harsh and creates deep, unflattering shadows.
 Fortunately, you can improve upon this unflattering flash light.
 A new generation of sophisticated flash light modifiers have been introduced recently to help you control and shape the light that comes out of your portable flash, improving the quality of your portraits and other forms of photography.
 Let's take a look at how light modifier patterns you can get by using these products can help you improve your flash portraits.

 Bend me, shape me

-The Spinlight 360 system (shown in some of its many configurations, above; Adorama price, $149) is the newest kit on the flash modifier block.
-It uses a combination of gels, diffusers, scrims and reflectors that fit on one rotating ring that is fixed on the flash head.
+The Spinlight 360 system (shown in some of its many configurations, above; Adorama price, $129) uses a combination of gels, diffusers, scrims and reflectors that fit on one rotating ring that is fixed on the flash head.
 The system starts with a circular base; add gels as needed to balance the light.
 Finally, add the light modifier modules.
 The full system includes snoots, black scrims, white reflectors both larger and small, transluscent diffusers, and more.
 They can be mixed and matched, and because the base rotates 180 degrees, they give you many different ways to control your light.